SamerFakih/craftivo/README.md

 <!-- project overview -->
 <img src="./Readme/title2.svg"/>

-> AlignPath aims to help every student discover a career that truly aligns with their passions, strengths, and aspirations.
+> Craftivo is a web application targeted freelancers to help them manage their projects, track time, collaborate with clients effectively and generate contracts
-> The mission is to guide them toward a future where they enter the professional world with confidence, purpose, and enthusiasm.
+> the mission to add tasks for the projects and team members to each project, track invoice and time of the team they worked on and generate contract by AI.

 <br><br>